mixmix/patchwork-ui/HYPERSCRIPT.md

 If I decide I want a virtual DOM or reactive data flows, I'll pull in [virtual-hyperscript](https://www.npmjs.com/package/virtual-hyperscript) or [observable](https://www.npmjs.com/package/observable).
 I kind of doubt I will, though!

+---

+*EDIT*

+After writing this, I decided to pull in observables.
+Hah!
+There are some pieces of state which change frequently from events, and which I want updated in realtime.
+The list of peers, in particular, needs to behave this way.

+So this really ought to be titled, On Using Hyperscript and Observables Instead of React